Gather art supplies for 1 year olds to nurture your child’s creativity! Here are the best non toxic arts and crafts

 - Crayons.
-Get these Crayola crayons for toddlers so your child can grip them easily.
+Get these Crayola crayons for toddlers so your child can grip them well.
 Many also come with a triangle grip to make holding them even easier.
 And as you might already guess, make sure these, and all coloring tools, are washable.

 - Paint.
 Painting is a fantastic activity for toddlers because they don’t even need to use a paint brush—fingers work fine!
-Still, feel free to vary the types of paint, from finger paint to watercolor painting.
+Still, feel free to vary the types of paint, from finger paint to watercolor.
 You can also get brushes in different sizes and textures.

 - Pencils.
 Whether regular or colored, pencils are a staple in every art corner.
 I love these eco-friendly recycled ones.